Gou Junchen

 Gou Junchen (勾俊晨; born 20 March 1990) is a Chinese footballer currently playing as a defender for Wuxi Wugou.

 Club career

-Gou Junchen would play for the Beijing Guoan youth team before joining third tier club Hebei Zhongji.
-At Jiangxi he would go on to establish himself as a member of the team that went on to win the division title and promotion at the end of the 2014 China League Two campaign.
-He would go on to join third tier club Suzhou Dongwu and would go on to establish himself as a vital member of the team that gained promotion at the end of the 2019 China League Two campaign.
+Gou played for the Beijing Guoan youth team before joining third tier club Hebei Zhongji.
+At Jiangxi, he established himself as a member of the team that went on to win the division title and promotion at the end of the 2014 China League Two campaign.
+He joined third tier club Suzhou Dongwu and established himself as a vital member of the team that gained promotion at the end of the 2019 China League Two campaign.

-On 12 April 2021, Gou Junchen joined second tier football club Chengdu Rongcheng.
-He would make his debut and score his first goal for the club on 26 April 2021 in a league game against Jiangxi Beidamen, which ended in a 4-2 victory.
-At the end of the season he would establish himself as a regular within the team and aid them to promotion at the end of the 2021 league campaign.
+On 12 April 2021, Gou joined second tier football club Chengdu Rongcheng.
+He made his debut and score his first goal for the club on 26 April 2021 in a league game against Jiangxi Beidamen, which ended in a 4-2 victory.
+At the end of the season, he established himself as a regular within the team and aid them to promotion at the end of the 2021 league campaign.